CSCfi/csc-user-guide/docs/apps/r-env.md

 set1500
 ```

 To run our analysis efficiently, we could take advantage of a module including [GNU parallel](https://www.gnu.org/software/parallel/) to "schedule" how the runs are completed within the array job.
-There are several details we should notice about the batch job script below:
+There are a couple of details we should notice about the batch job script below:

 - The way in which the runs are split into arrays is case-specific and requires manual calculation.
 In the current example, since `mylist.txt` contains 1500 identifiers and we are using 10 arrays, a decision has been made to allocate 150 runs per array.

 - We use `-j $SLURM_CPUS_PER_TASK -k` to tell GNU parallel to keep running 4 applications in parallel, while ensuring that the job output order matches the input order.
 The number of simultaneous parallel applications is defined using `--cpus-per-task`.

-- The example below only generates output lists that could be used as part of a wider data analysis workflow in R. For an actual analysis, one would likely need much more time and memory (see [this tutorial](../support/tutorials/many.md)).
+- For a real-life analysis, we would likely need much more time and memory (determined by what we do within our R script).

 ```bash
 #!/bin/bash -l